People

 Anna Fielding

-Anna is received her PhD in 2023 from Manchester Metropolitan University, for her thesis on early modern commensality (eating together) and National Trust properties in the north west of England.
-She is project officer for ‘Sleeping Well in the Early Modern World’, based at Ordsall Hall in Salford.
-Anna translates the research of the sleep team into workshops and events for Ordsall’s visitors and school groups.
-She recreates early modern sleep remedies, using produce from the garden, and links domestic sleep care to the surrounding environment.
-Her work ensures that the project’s research on early modern sleep is accessible to all.
-The public can try out remedies, learn more about early modern approaches, and consider the links between historical sleep advice and the importance of good sleep today.
-Anna has worked with the National Trust for several years on collaborative academic projects, including during her PhD.
+Anna received her PhD in 2023 from Manchester Metropolitan University, for her thesis on early modern commensality (eating together) and National Trust properties in the north west of England.
+She was project officer for ‘Sleeping Well at Ordsall Hall’.
+Anna translated the research of the academic team into workshops and events for Ordsall Hall’s visitors and school groups.
+She recreated early modern sleep remedies, using produce from the garden, and linked domestic sleep care to the surrounding environment.
+Her work ensured that the project’s research on early modern sleep was accessible to all.
+Anna worked with the National Trust for several years on collaborative academic projects, including during her PhD.
 Her research includes work on how to effectively combine historical research with heritage and public engagement.

 Anna's Publications